QX20211202/RefsTools/README.md

 # RefsTools

+RefsTools read the refs.bib and write a refs.bbl file for various physics journals.
-A reference tool that handle the refs.bib file. see the example directory for more information.
+See the example directory for more information.